oSoc20/solid-elections-api/README.md

 # SolidElections API
-Hackathon project for the Simplification Election Procedures team.
+API subproject for the Simplification Election Procedures team.
 This API simply stores a WebID and returns a list of stored WebIDs, which can be used to fetch Solid documents.

 ## Setup (development)